Agents

 Dedicated Mac, 8GB RAM

 mainCentral orchestrator.
-Handles Telegram commands (@EVAJool_bot), task management.
+Handles messaging commands, task management.

 bridge-readerDisposable sanitizer for inter-agent messages.
 Same zero-trust pattern as Max.